Easy Moussaka Recipe

 Bake for about 45 minutes until golden and bubbling.

-Pro tip: After you take your moussaka out of the oven, let it ‘rest’ for about 20 minutes.
+After you take your moussaka out of the oven, let it ‘rest’ for about 20 minutes.
 It will still be hot, but the pieces will hold together better when you serve them.

 How to serve

-In my very humble (but well researched) opinion, a Greek eggplant moussaka is best served with a Greek village salad.
+- In my very humble (but well researched) opinion, a Greek eggplant moussaka is best served with a Greek salad.
 You just can’t go wrong.
 As a slight variation, a Greek lettuce salad (maroulosalata) would go very well, too, and is even easier to make.

-Personally I also like to serve it with 2-minute toasted bread drizzled with olive oil and sprinkled with salt.
+- Personally I also like to serve it with 2-minute toasted bread drizzled with olive oil and sprinkled with salt.
 If you want to go the extra mile (I think it’s worth it!), try this easy Greek village bread.

 Variations

-• OK, so this recipe doesn’t have any potato in it.
-But there are no rules against adding some if you like.
-Simply roast some thin potato slices along with the eggplant slices and include a layer at the bottom of the dish when assembling.
+- Roast some thin potato slices along with the eggplant slices and include a layer at the bottom of the dish when assembling.

-• Want to make the béchamel even easier, and a little lighter?
+- Want to make the béchamel even easier, and a little lighter?
 You can try making a no-cook ‘cheat’s bechamel sauce’ instead.
 Simply slowly mix 1.25 cups of Greek yogurt into a tablespoon of cornflour (corn-starch) in a medium bowl.
 Then mix in the eggs, parmesan and nutmeg as in the regular recipe.
 This isn’t as soufflé-like as regular béchamel, but it’s still pretty tasty.

 Definitely!
 I often fully assemble my beef moussaka in the morning, then cover it and pop it in the fridge until evening.
 In fact, you can assemble it up to a day before you want to cook it.